AlexsLemonade/identifier-refinery/README.md

  * Extracting supported identifiers and probe IDs from the Bioconductor package
  * Filtering on probe IDs and Ensembl Gene IDs in Brainarray
  * Writing the output to a conversion TSV file
+ * Check that all output conversion TSV files have a shared SHA1

 ## Repository Contents